AashrayAnand/shray_fyi/future_adds/rust_interior_mutability.md

 ## Rust's Solution: Interior Mutability

 Rust provides several types that implement "interior mutability" - they allow mutation through immutable references in a controlled, safe way.
+At a high-level, this pattern enables the following:

+1. Multiple threads can share immutable references while safely mutating data
+2. Methods can take `&self` instead of `&mut self` while still allowing mutation
+3. The type system ensures safe concurrent access

+Interior mutability enforces "gates" to provide mutable data access.
+The Rust type system ensures that this access is always safe and properly synchronized.

 ### Key Interior Mutability Types